secnot/django-param-field/README.md

 ## Syntax

-Each ParamField can have one or more fields with the followin syntax
+Each ParamField can have one or more fields with the following syntax

 ```bash
 fieldname: type-> property: value